François Cheng: Biography

 "I became a Frenchman in law, mind and heart more than thirty years ago [...] especially from that moment when I resolutely went over to the French language, making it the weapon, or the soul, of my creative work.
 This language, how can I say everything that I owe to it?
 It is so intimately bound up with the way I live and my inner life that it has proved to be the emblem of my destiny."

 Cheng's first works were academic studies about Chinese poetry and painting.
 In the late 1960s and early 1970s, he worked with the psychoanalyst Jacques Lacan on studying and translating texts from the classical Chinese canon.
 These exchanges informed Lacan's late teaching on psychoanalytic interpretation.
 Later he began to write poems in French, before finally turning to the writing of novels.

 Cheng won the 1998 Prix Femina for his novel Le Dit de Tianyi ("The Tale of Tianyi") (Albin Michel, Paris, 1998).
-In 2002 he was elected to the Académie française, the first person of Asian origin to be so honored.
+In 2002 he was elected to the Académie française, the first person of Asian origin to be so honoured.
 Since 2008, he has been a member of the Fondation Chirac's honour committee.